survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ### Improving Parsing

-[optimize-js-plugin](https://www.npmjs.com/package/optimize-js-plugin) complements the other solutions by wrapping eager functions and it enhances the way your JavaScript code gets parsed initially.
+[optimize-js-plugin](https://www.npmjs.com/package/optimize-js-plugin) complements the other solutions by wrapping eager functions, and it enhances the way your JavaScript code gets parsed initially.
 The plugin relies on [optimize-js](https://github.com/nolanlawson/optimize-js) by Nolan Lawson.

 ## Minifying HTML